OrganicDreamer/DNA-parts-list-creator/README.md

 3) Run the script.
 In RStudio the keyboard shortcut is Ctrl+Alt+R. This defines the function save2partslist()

-# To use after set up:
+# To use after set up

 1) In R (CONSOLE WINDOW ONLY, YOU BIOLOGISTS!!!) type: save2partslist("the part's name","the part's sequence")

 2) Go to folder where save2partslist.R is saved, open partslist.txt to view your parts list.

-# To remove parts from the parts list
+# To remove parts from the parts list (only 1 part in list)

-1) If parts list is only 1 part long, just delete partslist.txt and start a new parts list.
+1) Just delete partslist.txt and start a new parts list.

+# To remove 1 part from the parts list (parts list contains 2+ parts)

+1)

-If the parts list contains 2+ parts:
+# To remove multiple parts from the parts list at a time (parts list contains 2+ parts):

 1)